cgwire/kitsu/docs/first_production/README.md

 You can now see the asset in the middle of the screen (2).
 Next to the asset's name is the number of times it has been added.
-In this example, we have added two times the character asset Llama.
+In this example, we have added the character asset Llama two times.

 If you add an asset twice by mistake, you must go to the screen's middle part to select assets for this shot (2).
 From there, click on